Purdy the black Labrador at the beach

 Keep your dog hydrated at the beach

 We should offer a constant supply of fresh water throughout the day as dogs can become dehydrated very quickly during physical activity.
 Avoid letting your dog drink salt water as this can be harmful and encourage your dog to have breaks in shaded areas to rest and cool down.
-Natural Dog Food collapsible dog bowl is perfect for on the go with a handy carabiner to clip on your bag!
+Natural Dog Food Company collapsible dog bowl is perfect for on the go with a handy carabiner to clip on your bag!

 Keep a close eye on your dog at all times